 We are committed to eliminating all forms of oppression resulting from socially and culturally constructed differences.
 This includes race/ethnicity, sex/gender identity or orientation, socioeconomic status, language, age, physical characteristics, disability, pregnancy, veteran status, country of origin, citizenship, religious or political beliefs, and military status.

-To read the latest draft of our Strategic Action Plan, click here.
+To read our DEI Strategic Action Plan (with accomplishment updates as of 7/15/2022), click here.

 Principles of Inclusion